-Though that’s the perception, child custody laws, including those in California, are gender neutral.
+Though that’s the perception, child custody laws, including those in California, are gender-neutral.
 That means, as written, mothers and fathers have the same right to pursue custody.
 At least on paper.
 Many fathers still feel they’re at a disadvantage and face an uphill battle.
-That may have been the case in years past, but times have changed.
+That may have been the case in years past, but times have and continue to change.
 It doesn’t always work out like that, and things often vary a great deal from case to case.
 But legally speaking, that’s the situation.

 More than a parent’s gender, the courts consider the best interests of the child in custody decisions.
 Your parenting history and your relationship with the child, factors like that have more impact on awarding custody.